ANSHURAJ11/LAMMPSatOU/README.md

 To learn LAMMPS, you may start with [this page](https://lammps.sandia.gov/tutorials.html) and [this page](https://icme.hpc.msstate.edu/mediawiki/index.php/LAMMPS_tutorials.html).

-Multiple versions of LAMMPS are installed on OSCER.
+Multiple versions of LAMMPS are installed on OSCER (try `module spider lammps` as mentioned earlier).
 However, we prefer to install the latest version ourselves.
-To do that, download the file  `lmp_cms.sh` from this GitHub repository to your local computer, then upload it, via Filezilla, to \$HOME on OSCER.
+To do that, download the file  `lmp_cms.sh` from this GitHub repository to your local computer, then upload it, via Filezilla, to your \$HOME on OSCER.
 Then in your terminal emulator, cd to \$HOME, and execute

 	sh lmp_cms.sh